Anibal Dobjanski: Biography

 He is the nephew of Corneliu Dobjanski, a well-known lawyer and magistrate of that time at the Botoșani Court, who also owned an antique building, which is still preserved in the Botoșani.

 Dobjanski took part in the war with Bulgaria of 1913 and participated in First World War, starting in 1916 with the rank of lieutenant.

-In 1918 he came to Chișinău as a captain.
+In 1918, he came to Chișinău as a captain.
 He led the 3 Roșiori Regiment that was located in Chișinău, and then, led 2 Roșiori Regiment "Prunaru", and after a while he returned to the old regiment.
 For a time he was the Prefect of Lăpușna county.

-Then, in 1922, he decided to stay in Chișinău in 1922, being proactive in various activities: cultural, sports, elite and so on.
+In 1922, he decided to stay in Chișinău, being proactive in various activities: cultural, sports, elite and so on.
 He retired in time on the arrival of the Red Army, but in 1941 he returned to the army and was appointed as a Mayor of Chișinău, during that time the city was destroyed by bombings and Soviet commandos.
 He was released from the position of mayor of Chișinău on 30 September 1944.

 Dobjanski wrote sketches, literary studies, lyrics and even wrote and edited a book of novels, called "Pages from life."
 He also published some memoirs about the poet Alexei Mateevici.